What does the phrase “wedding photojournalism” even mean? People mention it, share it, but it is often misunderstood.

 What are the cons anyway?

 You cannot fake things (or pretend) and expect it to look real.
 Who would even want to fake things?
 Yes, there are many.
-Here is one common example: during getting ready, you want the photographer to come when everything (makeup, hair) is finished, and you ask him/her to take the shots when someone pretends to do makeup for you.
+Here is one common example: during getting ready, you schedule the photographer to come when everything (makeup, hair) is finished, and you ask him/her to take the shots when someone pretends to do makeup for you.

 Wedding photojournalism focuses on real moments to make the images beautiful, instead of relying on posing and extensive post-editing.
 If you prefer perfect poses and lots of editing, you might not want to hire a photojournalism photographer.